Am I Actually Autistic? TABLE OF CONTENTS

 You can join for free with just your email address or make a small contribution to our work and get the opportunity to come to live calls with us and participate in other exclusives just for our financial supporters.

-For all our subscribers, we share podcast episodes and resources in that group, and it will give you a chance to meet other Autistic people and those who love us who are committed to making the world safer and better for us.
+For all our subscribers, I share podcast episodes and resources in that group, and it will give you a chance to meet other Autistic people and those who love us who are committed to making the world safer and better for us.

 If you found this book helpful, you can help others find it by subscribing, liking, and reviewing the Autistic Culture Podcast which you can find wherever you listen to podcasts.
-We welcome neurodivergent people and those who love us, so I promise you will fit right in.

 Take the quiz at: http://autisticculture.lpages.co/quiz/